apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithNFS.md

     Configure the name of the Java class which will be used by the DFS Client to determine which NameNode is the current Active, and therefore which NameNode is currently serving client requests.
-The only implementation which currently ships with Hadoop is the **ConfiguredFailoverProxyProvider**, so use this unless you are using a custom one.
-For example:
+The two implementations which currently ship with Hadoop are the **ConfiguredFailoverProxyProvider** and the **RequestHedgingProxyProvider** (which, for the first call, concurrently invokes all namenodes to determine the active one, and on subsequent requests, invokes the active namenode until a fail-over happens), so use one of these unless you are using a custom proxy provider.

         <property>
           <name>dfs.client.failover.proxy.provider.mycluster</name>